DeanLemans/deanlemans.github.io/content/index.md

 ## About Me

-- **Gardener:** Focused on maintenance and practical landscaping.
+- **Gardener:** Focused on maintenance and greenhouses.
 - **Software Development:** using [Godot](https://godotengine.org/) and creating Static Sites.
-- Passionate about computers, gardening, and [open source](https://opensource.org/osd).
+- Passionate about computers, plants, and [open source](https://opensource.org/osd).

 ## Check Out My CVs